 He obtained a permanent transfer to Fremantle Prison in March 1875.
 That institution was a large and formidable one, although regarded as something of a ‘state of the art’ place of correction in that era.
 The prison is now a World Heritage Building.
 The photograph shows the entry point of the prison, a Gothic-style gate house.

 By now there were signs all was not well for the 7th Regiment warrior: Graham’s war wounds were starting to give him major problems.
 In the 1870s we read of facial infections and swelling on three occasions and just once there is a hint he had taken to the drink.
 All the same, officialdom held this particular veteran in regard and accorded him due respect – he was chosen for temporary duty as an orderly in the Governor’s office during March 1879.
 Graham also became a member of the Loyal Orange Order.
 In 1883 James Graham married his second wife, Eliza, nee Manning, widow of Thomas Cole.
 In that same year he received a land grant of one acre in North Fremantle.

 James Graham reached the position of Warder before medical issues compelled him to retire on September 1, 1889.
-James died in August 1894 and was buried in the Congregational section of Fremantle Cemetery.
+James died in August 1894 and was buried in Skinner Street Cemetery and remembered on a headstone in the Congregational Church section at Fremantle Cemetery.